 Dear Dr. B,

 I just can’t understand, why do bad things happen to Christians?
-I have so many friends who don’t love Jesus and their life seems so much easier.
+I have so many friends who don’t love Jesus and their lives seem so much easier.
 It just seems so ironic to me.
 I’m just searching for answers.

 Oh Dear One who is searching for answers,